shlomif/awesomeo/README.md

 ---
 [**yada** ](https://github.com/juxt/yada) —  a web library for Clojure, designed to support the creation of production services via HTTP.

-Typically, yada handlers are created from a configuation expressed in data.
+Typically, yada handlers are created from a configuration expressed in data.

 ```clojure
 (require '[yada.yada :as yada])